skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **cpscf_max_iter** *(integer)* - Default: *100*

-  This argument determines maximum number of iterations for CP-CASSCF equations.
+  This argument determines the maximum number of iterations for CP-CASSCF equations.

 \

 - **active_elec** *(integer)* - Default: *2*

-  This argument determines number of electrons included in active space.
+  This argument determines the number of electrons included in the active space.
 Currently, only closed shell system is supported.

 \

 - **active_orb** *(integer)* - Default: *2*

-  This argument determines number of orbitals in active space.
+  This argument determines the number of orbitals in the active space.

 \

 - **qm_path** *(string)* - Default: *'./'*

-  This argument designates a path for QM binary files for the Columbus.
+  This argument designates a path for QM binary files for Columbus.
   The `$COLUMBUS` environment variable determines the directory where Columbus is installed, not the binary files themselves (For example, `$COLUMBUS` is '/my_disk/my_name/Columbus7.0/Columbus/').
-  Thus, **qm_path** must be a *'`$COLUMBUS`'*, not a *'`$COLUMBUS`/runc'*.
+  Thus, **qm_path** must be *'`$COLUMBUS`'*, not *'`$COLUMBUS`/runc'*.

 \

 - **version** *(string)* - Default: *'7.0'*

-  This argument determines version of Columbus program.
-PyUNIxMD is currently based on 7.0 version.
+  This argument determines the version of Columbus.
+PyUNIxMD is currently based on version 7.0.

 \